-- 1. Any student exceeding 7 unexcused absences will be subject to not receive credit for the class during the semester.
+- Any student exceeding 7 unexcused absences will be subject to not receive credit for the class during the semester.
 The student may file an appeal with the principal on a required form and provide documented evidence to support the cause of their absences.
 At this point, a judgment will be rendered concerning credit issuance. - 2.
-Students who have a chronic or recurring illness may have to take a final exam in that class (see Exemption Policy). - 3.
-Any student placed on out-of-school suspension will not be allowed to make up any classwork, exams, projects, or major tests.
+Students who have a chronic or recurring illness may have to

+- take a final exam in that class (see Exemption Policy). - Any student placed on out-of-school suspension will not be allowed to make up any classwork, exams, projects, or major tests.
 As a result, a grade of zero will be given for those assignments. - 4.
-Absence excuses must be submitted within THREE days after the tardy in the form of a parent note with all of the following information: Student first and last name; date; reason for the absence, date of absence; parent first and last name; parent phone number, and parent signature.
+Absence excuses must be submitted within THREE days after the tardy and/or absence in the form of a parent note with all of the following information: Student first and last name; date; reason for the absence, date of absence; parent first and last name;parent phone number, and parent signature. - 5.
+Students may also be referred to CHINS for excessive tardies, beginning at the 15th tardy.

-Students who are absent or suspended from school may not participate in any after school activities, events or functions.
+\\Students who are absent or suspended from school may not participate in any after school activities, events or functions.\\